 The TF-CSIRT Steering Committee coordinates the activities of the Task Force.
-It is comprised of the TF-CSIRT Chair, the TF-CSIRT Secretary (ex-officio) and four elected representatives.
+It is comprised of the TF-CSIRT Chair, the TF-CSIRT Secretary (ex-officio) and six elected representatives.

 The TF-CSIRT Chair is elected every two years.
 The other elected representatives also serve two year terms, but the terms are staggered so that two representatives are elected each year.
 Elections are normally held during TF-CSIRT meetings in September.
 If you are interested in participating as an SC member, we have prepared some information that might be useful as to the commitment involved.